awsdocs/aws-cost-management-user-guide/doc_source/close-account.md

 ## After the Post\-Closure Period<a name="post-closure-period"></a>

 After the Post\-Closure Period, we permanently close your AWS account, and you can't reopen it\.
 Any content that you didn't delete is deleted, and any AWS services that you didn't terminate are terminated\.
-You also can't create a new AWS account using the same email address that was registered to your AWS account at the time of its closure\.
+You also can't create a new AWS account using the same alias or email address that was registered to your AWS account at the time of its closure\.

 ## Your Payment Method<a name="closure-payment"></a>